What about this relationship between ISIS and the Kurds? (not brand Yazidi specific)

 “We are ready to cooperate with anyone who respects the will of our people and accepts us as we are,” said Hussein Kocher, a 40-year-old local commander of the People’s Protection Units, or YPG.
 The Syrian Kurd has spent nearly half his life fighting for Kurdish independence, mostly against Turkey”The YPG/PKK have committed acts of terrorism on many occasion in Turkey.
 Hence the designation.

-In reality the PKK appears to have always functioned as a left behind army.
+In reality the PKK appears to have always functioned as a stay behind army.

-A NATO left behind army.
+A NATO Stay Behind army.
 Always at the ready to keep Turkey in check.

 1-Keeping Turkish leadership in check- Yup